bioc/DELocal/README.md

 ## Final results

-These may take long time to run the whole data therefore here we will analyse gene from only X chromosome.
+These may take long time to run the whole data therefore here we will analyse genes only from X chromosome.

 ``` r
 contrast= c("condition","ME13","ME14")